amalgam8/amalgam8.github.io/_docs/4-kubernetes/0-intro.md

   `kubernetes_token` flags.
  - The sidecar will fetch rules and service instance information from the `default` namespace.
    This may be overridden by setting the `kubernetes_namespace` flag.
- - If the `kubernetes_pod_name` is set, the source service name and tags are automatically retrieved from the pod's service association and labels.
+ - Service name and labels may be specified using the `service` flag, as before.
+Alternately, if the `kubernetes_pod_name` is set, the source service name and tags are automatically retrieved from the pod's service association and labels.
 Note that if a pod is mapped to multiple Kubernetes service, an arbitrary service identity will be selected from the list.
    Tags are automatically generated from the pod's labels by converting each label to a tag